Getting digestive waste out of your body is just as important as the good stuff you put in!

 If you’re having motility issues, it’s time to get more serious about chewing.

-Fennel, fenugreek, ginger, and others can offer stimulation to the GI tract.
+Fennel, fenugreek, ginger and others can offer stimulation to the GI tract.
 Bitter herbs can be used in combination with digestive enzymes to promote wellness.

-Peppermint Oil G.I. by Protocol for Life Balance is an affordable mix of peppermint oil, ginger oil, and fennel oil to promote motility and relieve the intestinal spasm.
+Peppermint Oil G.I. by Protocol for Life Balance is an affordable mix of peppermint oil, ginger oil, and fennel oil to promote motility and relieve intestinal spasm.

 The bitterness communicates to the gut that food is coming – and the organs better prepare to release juices.
-Chewing on these things directly, as well as supplementing with them can help stimulate healthy digestive flow.
+Chewing on these things directly, as well as supplementing with them, can help stimulate healthy digestive flow.

-Adding bitter greens like mustard, turnip & dandelion greens in meals can aid digestive flow – they’re just not popular dietary ingredients on the average dinner plate so the next best thing is to go to the spice cabinet or look to supplementation.
+Adding bitter greens like mustard, turnip & dandelion greens in meals can aid digestive flow – they’re just not popular dietary ingredients on the average dinner plate, so the next best thing is to go to the spice cabinet or look to supplementation.

 Many cultures have practices of aperitifs before dinner – these generally start stimulating the flow of digestive juices and ease digestion.

-Chewing thoroughly also assists as the enzymes and muscles of the gut need to work that much less to process your food.
+Chewing thoroughly also assists, as the enzymes and muscles of the gut need to work that much less to process your food.

 Mindful eating gives you a moment’s rest from the day – helps you avoid checking your phone or continuing to work while eating – and it gives you a natural moment to breathe & enjoy a nourishing meal with family or friends.